Tiopipi/Practice1/README.md

 ### UML class diagram
 ![event store](event%20store.JPG)

+### Dependencies
+- #### Jackson: Provides functionality for mapping Java objects to JSON formats and vice versa.
+- #### Apache ActiveMQ: It allows interaction with an Apache ActiveMQ server for the exchange of messages in a messaging system based on JMS (Java Message Service).

+---
 - ## Module hotel_recommender
 #### this module uses sensor data to provide the user with hotel recommendations according to their climatic preferences.
 ### Main.java: